statengeneraal/laws-markdown/verdrag/customs/convention/on/the/international/transport/of/goods/under/cover/of/etc/BWBV0003523/README.md

 (v) cover its liabilities to the satisfaction of the competent authorities of the Contracting Party in which it is established with an insurance company, pool of insurers or financial institution.
 The insurance or financial guarantee contract(s) shall cover the totality of its liabilities in connection with operations under cover of TIR Carnets issued by itself and by foreign associations affiliated to the same international organization as that to which it is itself affiliated; The time to give notice for the termination of the insurance or financial guarantee contract(s) shall be not less than the time to give notice for the termination of the written agreement or any other legal instrument as referred to in paragraph 1 (d).
 A certified copy of the insurance or financial contract(s) as well as all subsequent modifications thereto shall be deposited with the TIR Executive Board, including a certified translation, if necessary, into English, French or Russian;

-(vi) provide the TIR Executive Board, annually, as per 1 March, with the price of each type of TIR Carnets it issues;
+(vi) provide the TIR Executive Board, annually, before 1 March with the price of each type of TIR Carnet it issues;

 (vii) allow the competent authorities to verify all records and accounts kept relating to the administration of the TIR procedure;